 Student: James, 2014 Street Humanities Grad, and 2015 CNC Power Engineering Grad

-"Street Humanities fills a void in BC, where so many people can come out of the shadows of addiction and / or personal conflicts of pain, anger and isolation.
-This program gives hope, friendship and trust.
+"Street Humanities fills a void in BC, where so many people can come out of the shadows of addiction and/or personal conflicts of pain, anger, and isolation.
+This program gives hope, friendship, and trust.
 It wakes us up to a potential plan for a future, keeps us on the right path of re-education towards finding a passion for learning, that we never thought possible in our former lives."

 CNC program supported by City of Prince George

 The 2017-18 Street Humanities program is managed and funded by CNC and supported by a Social Enhancement Grant from the City of Prince George.
-Students will be supported in tuition, books and transportation costs to and from school.
+Students will be supported by tuition, books and transportation costs to and from school.
 Instructors will be supported in classroom management and student study skills workshops outside of the class environment.
 Along with evening classes running twice a week, the program may include social outings such as poetry readings, film festivals, symphony evenings to cross-country skiing.